March across Samar: Background

-For a period of some two years following the cessation of the Spanish–American War, various local groups challenged the occupying army of the United States.
-The island of Samar had for some time been a source of opposition to American rule.
-On September 28, 1901, 36 soldiers of U.S. Company C, Ninth Infantry, stationed at Balangiga, were killed in a surprise attack by the insurrectos while many were in the mess hall eating breakfast.
-Another eight later died of their injuries, and twenty-two were wounded; only four escaped unharmed.
-It was this event, known as the Balangiga massacre, that provoked General Smith to call for reinforcements, which brought the U.S. Marines into action on Samar.
+The island of Samar had for some time been a veritable hotbed of insurrection.
+On September 28, 1901, the soldiers of Company C, Ninth Infantry, stationed at Balangiga, were surprised and cut to pieces by the insurrectos while many were in the mess hall eating breakfast.
+It was this tragedy, known forever after as the Balangiga Massacre, that caused Brigadier General Jacob H. Smith, U.S.A., who was in command of the military district which included the island of Samar, to call for reinforcements, which brought the U. S. Marines into action on Samar.